zekaryas1/notes/docs/Frameworks/React/React native.md

 ### Production Builds

 - When to use Production builds
-	- To build the final release app that you intend to release to app store or google play store
+	- To build the final release app that you intend to release to app store or Google Play Store
 - Checklists before submission
 	- Before building a release app, check expo [App stores best practices - Expo Documentation](https://docs.expo.dev/distribution/app-stores/)
 - Build Locally